 Moncur, rugged and determined, was handed the captain’s armband during the second-half of the campaign and having seen his club side qualify for Europe, Moncur then won his first cap for Scotland against Holland in Amsterdam in May 1968.
 He would later captain his country too.

 He was sold to Sunderland in 1974 after spending 12 years with Newcastle United.
-He spend two years with the ‘Black Cats’ before joining Carlisle United in 1976.
+He spent two years with the ‘Black Cats’ before joining Carlisle United in 1976.